Great Wall of China FAQs

 Answer: It is a huge construction which starts from Hushan, Liaoning in the east and ends at Jiayuguan Pass, Gansu in the west, across Liaoning, Hebei, Beijing, Tianjin, Shanxi, Shaanxi, Inner Mongolia, Ningxia, Gansu, and Qinghai Provinces.
 Beijing boasts the most existing sections, including both well-preserved and wild ones, like Badaling, Mutianyu, Juyongguan, Jinshanling, Simatai and Jiankou, making it the most popular destination to visit this ancient historical relic.

-Which one to choose, Badaling or Mutianyu?
+Which one is better, Badaling or Mutianyu?

 Answer: As the most famous and best-preserved section, Badaling is a must-see for first-time visitors to China, and is highly recommended to visitors on normal days.
 In constrast, the well-preserved Mutianyu is a nice choice during some big holidays to avoid crowds.

-How to reach Great Wall from Beijing?
+How to get to the Great Wall from Beijing?

 See How to Get to Badaling from Downtown Beijing